-- Enquiring of management, the Council's Head of Internal Audit and those charged with governance, including obtaining and reviewing supporting documentation relating to Pembrokeshire County Council's policies and procedures concerned with: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations. - Considering as an audit team how and where fraud might occur in the financial statements and any potential indicators of fraud.
-As part of this discussion, I identified potential for fraud in the following areas: posting of unusual journals; - Obtaining an understanding of Pembrokeshire County Council's framework of authority as well as other legal and regulatory frameworks that Pembrokeshire County Council operates in, focusing on those laws and regulations that had a direct effect on the financial statements or that had a fundamental effect on the operations of Pembrokeshire County Council. - Obtaining an understanding of related party relationships.
+- Enquiring of management, the Council's Head of Internal Audit and those charged with governance, including obtaining and reviewing supporting documentation relating to Pembrokeshire County Council's policies and procedures concerned with: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any . actual, suspected or alleged fraud; and - the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations. - Obtaining an understanding of Pembrokeshire County Council's framework of authority as well as other legal and regulatory frameworks that Pembrokeshire County Council operates in, focusing on those laws and regulations that had a direct effect on the financial statements or that had a fundamental effect on the operations of Pembrokeshire County Council. - Obtaining an understanding of related party relationships.